TAbdiukov/PPSSPP-patches/recon/Unfinished-Sims2Pets-action_options.md

 088F6534 (action+1, ) and 088F654C (№1+0x4) [maybe 088F6900 (Xpress lite)]

 Don't feel like dealing with incredible spaghetti code that's multithreaded and accounting for UMD delays.
-Whta was meant to be a fun little project become a time sink.
+What was meant to be a fun little project become a time sink.